karltayeb/HIPPO/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+#  Karl's HIPPO fork

+I wanted to run HIPPO on a large data set.

+## What's new here
+- **Added some new parameters for user** add `max_features` and `min_cluster_size` as arguments to give more control to users on these parameters that affect run time
+- **Heirarchecal (rather than sequential) feature subsetting**
+	- In the current implementation of HIPPO, $X$ gets subsetted to the features selected in the previous round.
+The sequence of clustering steps get performed on a nested sequence of features.
+This doesn't make sense to me... a few clustering steps may be used to dig into one cell populations, and I don't want to restrict my features to those relevant to those small cell populations when I go up the tree and try to split an earlier cluster.
+	- I changed the behavior of HIPPO to restrict to the significant features at the level the cluster was last split.
+This way, as you go down any particular lineage, the features used to split each child are a subset of the features used to split the parent, but it does not enforce the descendants of siblings to select on the same features.
+- **Sparse log plus 1** calling $log(X + 1)$ is slow because you coerce the sparse matrix into a dense one.
+Performing SVD on the dense matrix is also more expensive. updated code to do this step efficiently.
+- **Only perform one SVD**.
+	- **NOTE:  Best I can tell, the current release of HIPPO is not centering/scaling for clustering**.
+The "PCs" that get clustered are just the right singular vectors output from the `irlba::irlba`, which is run without the `ceter` or `scale.` arguments.
+This is all well for me though, because I can now get the "unscaled" and "scaled" PCs with only one partial SVD.
+	- The current implementation calls "unscaledpc" the PCs of $log(X + 0.1)$ and the "scaled PCs" the right singular vectors of $\log(X+1)$.
+I just compute (partial SVD) of $\log(X+1) = UDV^T$ and call "unscaled PCs" $VD$, and the "scaled pcs" $V$.
+Ignoring the difference in pseudocount, this is identical to what is currently being done.
+It is MUCH faster.
+We also avoid an expensive and unecessary transpose operation on a `dgCMatrix` (it needs to build a new index, reorganize non-zero entries)
+- **Dont Stop Early** HIPPO terminates as soon as it finds one cluster that fails the split criterea (proportion of significant features AND minimum # of cells in new cluster).
+This can leave many other clusters untouched.
+Instead, if we hit an unsplittable cluster, move to the next best candidate to split.
+This way the program keeps trying to split clusters until all clusters are "atomic" or maximum number of clusters $K$ is reached.
+The user can make decisions late about how far down the tree they'd like to go.

+## Other comments

+In the interest of time I skip computing the dispersion statistics.
+Could probably make this more efficient too

+In order to get HIPPO to skip clusters that already attempted splitting but hit termination criteria I set `withinss[oldk] <- 0` , if this gets recorded anywhere in the final output (and if not I think it should) it will be misleading

+There are some functions like `chunkRowSum(...)` that are not being used, I was messing around with operating on representations of on-disk data e.g `DelayedArray` but abandoned that.

 # HIPPO

 Single cell UMI analysis tool that focuses on zero-inflation to detect